Concealed wind uplift restraint for rooftop pavers under ASCE 7-16

 • Cap-based systems rely on visible surface hardware.
 A concealed system restrains the paver at the pedestal connection point, preserving clean design while improving performa

 • Yes.
-The system has been tested to extreme wind speeds exceeding 160 mph to verify high-wind performance.
+The system has been tested in Florida to extreme wind speeds exceeding 160 mph to verify high-wind performance.

 • Yes.
 Preventing paver movement reduces membrane damage, displaced materials, and ongoing roof maintenance needs.